 - Smug Snake: Reverend Whirley and Jerry Caesar.

-- Straight Man: Dan Ackroyd portrays a very anal-retentive Joe Friday.
-Can be described as Elwood Blues Up to Eleven.
+- Straight Man: Dan Aykroyd portrays a very anal-retentive version of Joe Friday, who might be described as Elwood Blues up to eleven.

 - Spin-Offspring: Well, nephew, at any rate.
 Just for good measure, the nephew not only acts like his uncle, but also talks and dresses like him.

-- Stepping Out for a Quick Cup of Coffee: Friday does this so Strebeck can have a quick "heart-to-heart" with Emil Muz.
-When Muz starts to shut up again, Strebeck says, "You know, some donuts would go great with this coffee", and out Friday goes again.
+- Stepping Out for a Quick Cup of Coffee: Friday does this so Streebeck can have a quick "heart-to-heart" with Emil Muzz.
+When Muzz starts to shut up again, Strebeck says, "You know, some danish would go great with this coffee", and out Friday goes again.

 - Storming the Castle

-- Take That!: A few aimed towards the Yugo (the only car the department is willing to issue Friday and Streebek after they lose two of them), but most would call that's an Acceptable Target.
+- Take That!: A few aimed towards the Yugo (the only car the department is willing to issue Friday and Streebek after they lose two of them), but most would call that fair game.

 - Tank Goodness: Sporting a smiley-face Battering Ram instead of a gun.